Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 • Bridging: Devices that serve as a high-performance network bridge without the wire.

-An UniFi access point can belong to more than one category.
+A UniFi access point can belong to multiple categories.
 The E7 Audience, for example, is an enterprise outdoor access point with mega capacity.

 The new access points have a single 2.5GBASE-T Multi-Gig uplink port that features the least demanding 802.3af PoE standard—it’ll work with virtually all active PoE switches or injectors.